ThePrimeagen/dev-prod-2/lessons/03-navigation/B-tmux.md

 ## Thats pretty cool?
-That was pretty awesome that we can create all the windows / splits we want with a simple flick of the wrist
+That was pretty awesome that we can create all the windows / splits we want with a simple script (don't worry, it'll get a lot better)

 <br>
 <br>